 Today, some ministers find themselves in a similar situation.
 They have a particular calling and yet find their schedules filled with duties that more properly belong to ruling elders, deacons, and non-ordained members too.
 It may be tempting to just try harder, but sometimes humility is what is really needed.

 Of course, it will be asked: What about when there is no help?
 What about church plants, for example, where there are no local elders or deacons and the church is small?
 It’s a good question and it gets us to the second reason why it’s hard to admit the limitations of pastoral ministry.

 When we admit our limitations we are forced to make difficult and sometimes unpopular decisions.
 If help cannot be found, it may require stopping activities that feel important, godly, and even necessary.
 Just as Jesus did when he would stop healing people in order to be alone and pray.
-So it may be that the church directory should must another year.
+So it may be that updating the church directory must wait another year.
 Or perhaps the number of meetings should be limited.
 Or maybe starting an evening service should be postponed until the pastor is a faster at preparing his sermons.
 Every church will be different and will have to find their own way to live humbly before the Lord.

 Of course, not everyone needs to slow down and do less.
 Honesty will require some ministers and churches to be more zealous and effective than they currently are.
 We must be good stewards of all God has given us, our individual gifts and our corporate gifts.